Yuvraj1954/Awaaz-Setu/README.md

 > If a question is not recognized, the app safely guides the user to supported services.

 ---
+## 💡 Why Limited Commands?

+AwaazSetu intentionally supports a **curated set of essential public service queries** instead of open-ended AI responses.
+This approach ensures:
+- High accuracy for healthcare and government information
+- Reliable performance on low internet bandwidth
+- No hallucinated or unsafe answers
+- Better accessibility for rural and first-time users

+---
 ## 🌟 Overview

 **AwaazSetu** is a **voice-first digital assistant** built to make **government services, healthcare guidance, and emergency information** accessible to everyone — especially **rural and non-tech users**.